James II (1978)

 Miller’s long foreword to the Yale edition discusses the problems of the history of the period, noting that it once was fashionable to look at the civil wars and ignore the period of James II and even Charles II.
 He also outlines the development of scholarship since the first printing, and where he has changed his own account of James II.
 This introduction is not in the Wayland or Methuen printings and is unique to the Yale printing.

-As mentioned above, Professor Miller also wrote the 1991 biography of James’ brother, Charles II, published by Weidenfeld & Nicolson which is worth collecting in lieu of an English Monarchs title yet to come.
+As mentioned above, Professor Miller also wrote the 1991 biography of James’ brother, Charles II, published by Weidenfeld & Nicolson which is worth collecting, althouugh more as further reading for James II than a book on Charles II.

 Wayland 1978 Hardback

 Yale 2000 paperback